Advertisement Close

 A photo of a person completing an application.
 Photo: Indeed

-The first rule of thumb that is integral in having a strong application is to complete the entire application.
-This might seem obvious, but when I spoke with Nabeleh Ghareeb, she mentioned that measure is incredibly important.
-When completing the application form, she explained, “don’t write ‘see attached resume/CV,’ and the reason why this is so important is that the judges are not given any of the attachments, which is inclusive of a photo and a resume/CV.”
+The first rule of thumb is integral to having a robust application is to complete the entire application.
+This might seem obvious, but when I spoke with Nabeleh Ghareeb, she mentioned that the measure is significant.
+When completing the application form, she explained, “Don’t write ‘see attached resume/CV,’ and why this is so important is that the judges are not given any attachments, including a photo and a resume/CV.”
 The judges are only provided with the spreadsheet.
 Most people who complete the application and provide detailed accounts are usually successful.
 Dr. Amal David concurs with this opinion as she also mentioned, “rely on the application, not the resume.”
-In essence, think of it as a job application that must be completed in full without any reference to your resume or CV.
+Consider it a job application that must be completed in full without any reference to your resume or CV.

 2. DO Make sure to complete all the attachments: